-But what might environment of capture all capitalism?
+But what might es posed by personalised filters. the potential forms of emergence be for this datafied subject in an environment of capture all capitalism?

 Burning man is economic man high on the accelerative fossil fuels of productivity.
 In a short riff on the Burning Man festival (the annual desert retreat long-beloved of many a Silicon Valley disruptor), Donna Haraway speaks of how we would be more well-served by calling what has been popularly construed as the age of the anthropocene as that of the "capitaloscene."
-This is specifically so as to place the focus more squarely on how it is that the processual power of a capture all capitalism has now brought all things, hu-Such is the metabolism that reeconomy and ecology, the oikos (Greek root for "eco-", originally invoking household, dwelling place pling in this "third age of carbon," cess information through heads-
+This is specifically so as to place the focus more squarely on how it is that the processual power of a capture all capitalism has now brought all things, humans included, within its wake.
+Such is the metabolism that results in today's taught pairing of economy and ecology, the \oikos\ (Greek root for "eco-", originally invoking household, dwelling place or habitat) of each forming a particularly energetic symbiotic coupling in this "third age of carbon,"

 HACKING TINDER Marketers CamMi Pham and Blake Jamieson hacked Tinder.
-Their system to collect "over 2015 matches in under 17 hours" utilizes social engineering -- such as, modifying a user's profile picture to appear sponsored by Tin- ingly.
-We begin to view ourselves der -- to "become wanted on Tinder."
+Their system to collect "over 2015 matches in under 17 hours" utilizes social engineering -- such as, modifying a user's profile picture to appear sponsored by Tinder -- to "become wanted on Tinder."
 While this hack might seem counter-intuitive or not in keeping with the objectives of Tinder (match-making), it arises from Pham and Jamieson's subjective reinterpretation of the Tinder's ultimate aims.
 For them, it became a marketing problem; "how does one increase an individual's vis- REVEALING ibility within Tinder?"